 - On successful completion of the devilling period, you would be admitted as an advocate.

 Most Advocates are self-employed, including working as Crown Counsel - Advocate Depute for the Procurator Fiscal Service.
 Some Advocates also work for the Scottish Government through the GLSS.
-The GLSS recruits around five or six trainees each year.
+The traineeship adverts get posted on the Work for Scotland website at the start of the year, for posts starting in September of the following year.

 What Does it Take?

 You need to be able to:

 - absorb facts quickly and retain them

 - think logically and quickly and react to unexpected information when in court